BenJamesbabala/CLCR/README.md

 - model.py: Defines encoder, decoder, composite model
 - main.py: Running semi-supervised CL+CR training and finetuning of the network.
 Change config variables at the beginning code and run it (python main.py)
 - utils.py: Some functional utilities
 - dataloaders/data_generator.py: A completely modular implementation of celiac dataset generator.
-Easilty modifiable to other datasets
+Easily modifiable to other datasets
 - FT_generator.py: Contains dataloader for finetuning with Celiac Dataset.

 ### Requirements